 Master’s or Doctoral Degree in Nursing, and a specialty as a Psychiatric Nurse Practitioner.

 Possess and maintain a current, active, valid, unrestricted license as Psychiatric Mental Health Nurse Practitioner with Prescriptive Authority for children and adults.
-Must be board certified by ANCC.
+Must be PMHNP- BC certified through the ANCC.

 Specific Required Qualifications:

-- Must have a minimum of one year of experience with providing psychopharmacological intervention.
+- Must have a minimum of three years of experience with providing psychopharmacological intervention.

 - Must possess and maintain current course completion documentation for basic cardiac life support (BCLS) through American Heart Association.

 - Must possess knowledge of the principles and practices of psychiatric nursing, diagnosis and treatment planning, psychopharmacological interventions, and provision of psychotherapy.

 - Must have knowledge of community resources and referral agencies.